BobKuczewski/Run1802/README.md

     d0     connected to GPIO 15
     qout   connected to GPIO 14

-Proper engineering practices for the configuration and connecting of hardware is beyond the scope of this documentation.
+Note that proper engineering practices for the configuration and connecting of hardware are beyond the scope of this documentation.
 The earlier picture shows a "breadboard", but other options are certainly available.
 Please ensure that you have the proper skills and background before attempting to build anything with real hardware.